Laura Belle (Younkin) Shroyer was born in 1877 at Clay Run, Fayette County, PA, the daughter of William "Dayton" and Lucinda (Harbaugh) Younkin.

 Son William Dayton Shroyer (1905-1992) was born on March 25, 1905 in Mill Run.
 His unnamed twin brother died at birth and was buried in the Imel Cemetery.

-Heartache rocked this family when Grace died an untimely death, in February 1932, at the age of 28.
-Her remains were laid to rest in the burying ground of the old Maple Summit Church.
+Heartache rocked this family when Grace became seriously ill and was admitted for treatment at Frantz Hospital in nearby Confluence, Somerset County.
+Sadly, she could not recover and succumbed in late February 1933, at the age of 27.
+After a funeral, her remains were laid to rest in the burying ground of the old Maple Summit Church, and an obituary was printed in the Connellsville Daily Courier.

-They had 10 more children of their own -- Olive "Ruth" Christman, Esther Faye Powell, Gerald Elias Shroyer, Gilbert Lee Shroyer, Linda "Mardell" Powell, Robert Windell Shroyer, Floyd Edward Shroyer, Donna Jean Smith, Paul Richard Shroyer and Marlene Shroyer.
+The second marriage produced 10 more children -- Olive "Ruth" Christman, Esther Faye Powell, Gerald Elias Shroyer, Gilbert Lee Shroyer, Linda "Mardell" Powell, Robert Windell Shroyer, Floyd Edward Shroyer, Donna Jean Smith, Paul Richard Shroyer and Betty "Marlene" Lint.

 Sadly, he outlived his son David (died 1949) and William Jr. (1991).

-At his death in 1992, William had “40 grandchildren; many great-grandchildren; and six great-great grandchildren,” according to obituaries in the Uniontown Herald-Standard and Greensburg Tribune-Review.
 He passed away in Dawson on Nov.
 12, 1992.
 Burial was in Maple Summit Cemetery, following a funeral service in the Critchfield Missionary Alliance Church led by Rev. Timothy McGarvey and Rev. Thomas Milford.
+At his death, William had “40 grandchildren; many great-grandchildren; and six great-great grandchildren,” according to obituaries in the Uniontown Herald-Standard and Greensburg Tribune-Review.

 Son William Dayton Jacob Shroyer Jr. (1927- ? ) was born on Jan.
 28, 1927.
 He wed Martha Patricia Williams ( ? - ? ) on July 2, 1951.
 Their four children were William Eugene Shroyer, Agnes Maria Shroyer, Bernice Dawn Reckner and Dennis Lee Shroyer.

 Daughter Olive "Ruth" Shroyer (1938- ? ) was born on June 24, 1938.
-She married Richard "Dick" Christman on April 21, 1956, in Rockwood, Somerset County.
+She married Charles Richard "Dick" Christman ( ? - ? ) on April 21, 1956, in Rockwood, Somerset County.
 He was the son of Charles William and Elva Pauline (Scotts) Christman.
-Their five children were Charles Dayton Christman, Kimberly Rae Jones, Teri Lee Baldwin, Tammy Ann Kesslar, Joyce Elaine Jones and Lori Kay Christman.
+Their six children were Charles Dayton Christman, Kimberly Rae Jones, Teri Lee Baldwin, Tammy Ann Kesslar, Joyce Elaine Jones and Lori Kay Christman.
+Ruth's home in 2007-2020 was in Dawson, Fayette County.

 Son Gerald Elias Shroyer (1940-1992) was born on Oct.
 14, 1940 in Mill Run.
 He married Lois Gail Workman (1940- ? ), daughter of Oliver and Helen (Crossland) Workman.
 Their nuptials took place on Sept.
 17, 1966 in Winchester, VA.
 The Shroyers had two daughters, Tonya Gail Krause and Julie Renae Shroyer.
 For 22 years, he was employed by Westinghouse in Greensburg for many years as a craftsman, and served with the Pennsylvania National Guard for more than 26 years.
 He also attended the Calvary Assembly of God in Connellsville.
 He died just 16 days after his father, on Nov.
 28, 1992.
 He was laid to rest in Green Ridge Memorial Park in Pennsville, near Connellsville, with his funeral service officiated by Rev. George McLean, with full military rites.